RandomStudio/random-studio/src/pages/projects/interactive-retail-fixture-for-tommy-hilfiger.md

 ---
 templateKey: project
-title: Interactive retail fixture for Tommy Hilfiger
+title: Interactive retail fixture <br> for Tommy Hilfiger
 intro: >-
   While Tommy Hilfiger’s Kids’ Collection is extensive, it is usually only available in a handful of their larger stores.
 Without taking up limited floor